 Know what to expect: Mortgage Brokers vs. Mortgage Bankers

-When you're looking to get a mortgage loan, you may work with a mortgage banker or you may choose to work with a mortgage broker.
-People can confuse these because both will yield the same result: a new home.
-However, it is useful to recognize the difference between the two jobs so you know what to expect from them during the mortgage process.
+When it's time to find a mortgage , you should know the difference between a mortgage broker and a mortgage banker.
+People usually confuse them because both will yield the same result: a new home.
+Yet it is important to recognize how they differ so you know what to expect from them as you enter the mortgage application process.

 About Mortgage Brokers

-During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-A mortgage broker will look at your finances to find out which lender is the right fit for you.
-You give your mortgage application to your broker, who offers it to various lenders.
-Your mortgage broker then assists your work with the lender of choice until closing.
-The borrower pays a commission to the broker when the loan closes.
+During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
+A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+Which lender offers the loan programs that is right for you?
+A mortgage broker will guide you to the right fit.
+Your broker will offer your loan application to one or more lenders, and works with the lender of choice until closing.
+The broker is given a commission from the borrower if the loan closes.

-Also known as a "loan representative" or "account executive," a loan officer represents the borrower to the lending institution.
-The borrower is helped through the entire process, from selecting a loan to closing, by the loan officer.
-Mortgage bankers will be compensated with a commission or salary for their work by their employers.
+Also known as a "loan representative" or "account executive," a mortgage banker represents the borrower to the lending institution.
+The borrower is helped through the entire process, from finding the loan to closing, by the mortgage banker.
+Loan officers are given a commission or salary for their work by their employers.